-Teaching Your Puppy to Walk on a Lead
+How to Train a Puppy to Walk on a Lead

 Teaching your puppy to walk on a lead is essential.
 Although most dogs come to love going for a walk, they can find being attached to a collar and lead daunting at first.
 With a lot of patience and the right approach you will have your pup walking on the lead like a pro in no time.

 Get your puppy used to wearing the collar by putting it on for short periods of time to begin with.
-If you notice him scratching at the collar try and redirect his attention with a game or short training session to take his mind off it.
+If you notice them scratching at the collar try and redirect their attention with a game or short training session to take their mind off it.

 What to do if Your Puppy Sits Down and Won't Move

 This is a common response initially, especially if your puppy is in a new and potentially scary place.
 Overcome it by getting down on your his level and enticing him to move forwards with a treat or favourite toy.
 As he moves forwards give him lots of praise.
 Be patient with him and in time you will find that he becomes more confident about walking with you.

 What to do if Your Puppy Pulls on Lead

-If you are still having trouble with a puppy that pulls, you could also try using a Gentle Leader or Halti headcollar.
-These are designed to distribute pressure across the bridge of the nose to discourage him from pulling.
+This method will take time and patience but is an effective and gentle way to train your puppy to walk at your side.
+If you are still having trouble with a puppy that pulls, you could also try using a front-attaching harness or Halti headcollar.
+These are designed to distribute pressure across the bridge of the nose to discourage them from pulling.

 It is important that you are patient with your puppy while you are training him.
 Walking on a lead can be a challenge for him at first, but with perseverance, kindness and some tasty treats as motivation, you can train your puppy to walk nicely on the lead beside you.